FedUni/MORL/README.md

 Several example MORL agents are included in the source distribution:

 - `SkeletonAgent` - A starting-point agent that selects a random action
-- `UserControlledAgent` - An example of an agent that uses user input to select an action
+- `UserControlledAgent` - An example of an agent that uses user input to select an action, which is useful for debugging new environments.
-- `TLO_Agent` - a Q-Learning agent that uses Thresholded Lexicographic Ordering to determing how to optimize objectives.
+- `TLO_Agent` - a Q-Learning agent that uses Thresholded Lexicographic Ordering to determine how to prioritize objectives, as described by [Gabor et al (1998)][gabor1998] and [Issabekov & Vamplew (2012)][issabekov2012].

 ### Included MORL Environments